FredRISC/CARMA/README.md

 ## How to reproduce the project

 Everything is required to use the Chipyard framework to configure, build, generate hardware, develope testbenches and run simulation.
-To use our project, you'll need to install the Chipyard framework in your local machine or remote server, AWS EC2 F2 instance especially for FireSim simulatiom.
+To use our project, you'll need to install the Chipyard framework in your local machine or remote server, AWS EC2 F2 instance especially for FireSim simulation.

 Follow the following steps for installing and setting up Chipyard.
 (Or follow the guidance in Chipyard's website https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html)